 Choose a Name for Your Florida LLC

 Any business entity like an LLC in Florida needs its own business name.
-Of course, the business name needs to be unique and not violate any of Florida's laws that prohibit certain terms from being used in business names.
+Of course, the business name needs to be unique and not violate any of Florida's laws prohibiting specific terms from being used in business names.

-You can also opt for a fictitious business name but keep in mind that this business name can be used by someone else too.
+You can also opt for a fictitious business name, but remember that this business name can be used by someone else too.

 This business name search is a free and easy way to find available business names.

 Florida Division of Corporations register will list all business names that match your criteria, so you can sort them by registration date or alphabetically.